 - Genetic disorders

-The Mayo Clinic suggests that these can include:
+The Mayo Clinic suggests that causes of female infertility can include:

 - Ovulation disorders